 9. Buying big ticket items before closing

 You’re finally under contract on the home of your dreams and thinking ahead you decide to replace the old refrigerator in the house with a brand new stainless steel one or maybe buy new furniture.
 So you go ahead and use your credit card to buy it a week before closing.
 Then you get the news….You are no longer approved for the loan on your home.
 Now unable to qualify for the loan because your debt has increased, the contract falls through and possibly leaves you in breach of contract for failure to execute in good faith.
 While this is an extreme example, it is possible and has happened before.
 This is why you will probably hear multiple times from your lender and Realtor not to make any large purchases before you close on your home.

 10. Assuming your credit is too low to qualify

 Many people are afraid to even apply for a home loan because they think their credit is too low.
 This is often a mistake because there are programs out there that will often accept credit scores as low as 580.
 Also, if your credit score is borderline, there might just be a few minor things you need to do to repair it and qualify.

 Another big mistake is just talking to one lender.
 We always suggest speaking to at least three different lenders so that you can compare not only the interest rates, but also each of the lender’s fees associated with the loan.
 Do this and you can rest assured that you are getting solid lending terms.

 12. Not searching for first-time home buyer programs

 Do you like paying less money?
 I know I do.
-Unfortunately many first-time home buyers are missing out on tax credits, down payment assistance and lowered rates that are offered just to them simply because they aren’t aware that these are available.
+Unfortunately, many first-time home buyers are missing out on tax credits, down payment assistance and lowered rates simply because they aren’t aware that these are available.
 Do yourself a favor and research the many programs available to you.